sphinx-doc/sphinx/doc/usage/extensions/autosectionlabel.rst

 section names are used in whole of document, any one is used for a target by default.
 The ``autosectionlabel_prefix_document`` configuration variable can be used to make headings which appear multiple times but in different documents unique.

-Also the ``autosectionlabel_full_reference`` configuration variable can help ensure the generated refereences are unique across a document with similar section names at different levels.
+Use the :conf:`autosectionlabel_full_reference` configuration variable to guarantee that the generated references are unique across a document with similar section names at different levels.

 Configuration